RussellSB/WebApplications/README.md

 An example of a website using an Apache server.

 ## Before we begin...
 You're going to need XAMPP for this to work.
-Install XAMPP from [here](https://www.apachefriends.org/download.html).
+Install XAMPP from [here](https://www.apachefriends.org/download.html). **Make sure it is the 5.6.34 version.**

 If you are on Unix, you will also need SSMTP.
 Using Ubuntu, run this command: `sudo apt-get install ssmtp`